vitessio/website/content/en/docs/18.0/reference/features/vindexes.md

 In this example, the user intended to use `read_lock` but typed `rear_lock` by mistake.
 They will be in for an unpleasant surprise during the traffic peak and `rear_lock` does nothing to mitigate lock contention.

-To help users avoid these kinds of unpleasant surprises, Vindexes may expose unknown params in the following ways:
+To help users avoid these kinds of unpleasant surprises, Vindexes may expose unknown parameters in the following ways:

  * [As warnings](../../programs/vtctl/schema-version-permissions/#warnings) in the output of `ApplyVSchema`.
- * As a [VTGate stat](../../../user-guides/configuration-basic/monitoring/#vschemavindexunknownparams) named `VSchemaVindexUnknownParams`.
+ * As a [VTGate stat](../../../user-guides/configuration-basic/monitoring/#vindexunknownparameters) named `VindexUnknownParameters`.